DeepExtremes/ExtremeEvents/README.md

 ```
 ### fig08: trendmap_dh_decadal_1966_2023_geo.png

 Plot global spatial overview of trends of dry and hot extremes occurrences with `scripts/plot_trendmap.jl`.
 Plotting trend map based on indivdual grid cells and all years doesn't bring up significant trends, see `plot_trendmap.jl`.
 Decadal trend instead.
-Or, compare average number of extreme dry and hot days from two periods: 1970-1999 with 2000-2023 (`plot_comparemap.jl`).
+Or, compare average number of extreme dry and hot days from two periods: 1970-1999 with 2000-2023 (`scripts/plot_comparemap.jl`).

 ### fig09: events_stats_ranked_pot0.01_ne0.1_cmp_S1_T3_2010_2022_landonly_1970.png

-Extract largest and longest events from `MergedEventStats_landonly` with `largest_labels.jl` and plot statistics with `plot_stats.jl`.
+Extract largest and longest events from `scripts/MergedEventStats_landonly` with `scripts/largest_labels.jl` and plot statistics with `scripts/plot_stats.jl`.

 ### fig10: largest_ranked_pot0.01_ne0.1_cmp_S1_T3_2010_2022_landonly_1970.png

-A map of the spatial footprint of the largest events is generated with `plot_stats.jl`.
+A map of the spatial footprint of the largest events is generated with `scripts/plot_stats.jl`.

 ### fig11: plot_ranked_pot0.01_ne0.1_cmp_S1_T3_validation.png

-Compare MergedEventStats_landonly with table of reported events compiled *a priori* with `SanityCheck.jl`.
+Compare MergedEventStats_landonly with table of reported events compiled *a priori* with `scripts/SanityCheck.jl`.

 ### Appendix A: SPEI versus PEI

-Compare distributions and thresholds obtained from SPEI and PEI with `compare_spei_pei.jl` and visualize results with `plot_spei_versus_pei.jl`.
+Compare distributions and thresholds obtained from SPEI and PEI with `scripts/compare_spei_pei.jl` and visualize results with `scripts/plot_spei_versus_pei.jl`.

 ### Appendix C: Dheed time series

-Plot Dheed time series at various locations with `plot_city.jl`.
+Plot Dheed time series at various locations with `scripts/plot_city.jl`.

 ### Appendix D: Validation of PEI against daily SPEI

-Compare Dheed detected dry extremes with Pohl et al. 2023 and Liu et al. 2024 with `compare_phl.jl`.
+Compare Dheed detected dry extremes with Pohl et al. 2023 and Liu et al. 2024 with `scripts/compare_phl.jl`.

 ## Release note for Dheed v4
-For v4, `Rechunk_data.jl` was modified so that a new `ERA5Cube.zarr` with correct offset and scaling was produced.  `pet.zarr` was already correct in v3.
+For v4, `scripts/Rechunk_data.jl` was modified so that a new `ERA5Cube.zarr` with correct offset and scaling was produced.  `pet.zarr` was already correct in v3.
 All processing and postprocessing scripts have been modified to use the corrected data.
 New figures have been added during the review process.

 ## Funding

 This work was funded by the European Space Agency (ESA) AI4Science projects "Multi-Hazards, Compounds and Cascade events: Deep Extremes," 2022--2024, and "Climate Adaptation, Extremes, Multi-Hazards and Geo-Hazards Science: ARCEME", 2024--2026, and the European Union's Horizon 2020 research and innovation program within the project "XAIDA: Extreme Events -- Artificial Intelligence for Detection and Attribution", (grant agreement 101003469).
-Recent developments in the Julia package \textsf{YAXArrays.jl} were funded by ESA AI4Science project "The DeepESDL AI-Ready Earth System Data Lab".
+Recent developments in the Julia package [YAXArrays.jl](https://github.com/JuliaDataCubes/YAXArrays.jl) were funded by ESA AI4Science project "The DeepESDL AI-Ready Earth System Data Lab".